Jenna Dewan Shows Off Insane Physique & Killer Dance Moves In New Instagram Video

 The World of Dance host also shared some behind the scenes shots of herself and Chynoweth warming up for the full length video, which Dewan shared to her bio.
 In the short clip posted by Dewan. the women walked through the lines of the dance, but in a hilarious break from choreography, Dewan dropped it low and started twerking in a joking manner, before shooting the camera a wink with her tongue out.

-The two Step it Up actresses worked hard for the shoot, and look like they had a great time taping it, showing off some selfie-style snaps of themselves singing along to the music before flopping exhaustedly on the ground after finishing the production.
-Fans of Dewan’s went wild for the clip, and it was viewed over 481,000 times in the few hours since she posted it.
+The two Step Up actresses worked hard for the shoot, and look like they had a great time taping it, showing off some selfie-style snaps of themselves singing along to the music before flopping exhaustedly on the ground after finishing the production.
+Fans of Dewan went wild for the clip, and it was viewed over 481,000 times in the few hours since she posted it.

 View this post on Instagram